metonym/svelte-time/README.md

 <!-- REPO_URL -->

-> Svelte component and action to format a timestamp using [day.js](https://github.com/iamkun/dayjs)

-This utility wraps the date-time library [day.js](https://github.com/iamkun/dayjs) as a declarative Svelte component and action.

-It makes a timestamp human-readable while encoding the machine-parseable value (e.g., UTC) in the semantic `time` element.
+`svelte-time` is a Svelte component and action to make a timestamp human-readable while encoding the machine-parseable value in the semantic `time` element.

+Under the hood, it uses [day.js](https://github.com/iamkun/dayjs), a lightweight date-time library.

 ```svelte no-eval
 <!-- Input -->